 A welcome reception and a conference banquet will take place on the first and the last day of the conference, respectively.

 We plan a half-a-day excursion including sightseeing of medieval knight’s castles in the nearby Pieniny Mountains.
-Participants will also have an extraordinary occasion to listen to the sacral music concert performed on church organs and minimoog by Józef Skrzek – the famous polish multi-instrumentalist, singer and composer, the leader of the legendary Polish progressive rock band SBB since 1974.
+Participants will also have an extraordinary occasion to listen to the sacral music concert performed on church organs and minimoog by Józef Skrzek – the famous polish multi-instrumentalist, singer and composer, the leader of the legendary Polish progressive rock band SBB since 1974 (here is the Conference Concert Leaflet).
 Finally, an evening barbeque in the Zakopane style regional inn will be accompanied by presentation of the highlanders folklore.

 Participants are warmly invited to take part in easy hikes in the Tatra Mountains National Park organized in the afternoons and lead by certified mountain guides.